mica-web/mica-web.github.io/gd-431/projects/project04/index.md

 <header>
 # {{page.title }}: Collaborative Redesign

-{: .callout }
-This page is still a work in progress; not all the links work just yet.

 ## In Brief
 Redesign a site based on the findings of your stakeholder's heuristic evaluation and use your current knowledge of HTML and Sass, along with new knowledge of static site generators, to create a responsive site based on your designs.